Quick Facts: March-N-Chop

 - Alternate sides at a steady, brisk pace.
 Each knee-drive-plus-chop counts as one rep. Maintain a rhythm that keeps your heart rate elevated but lets you keep clean form.
 Exhale on every chop, inhale on every return.

-- "Breathe out on the chop.
-Every time."
-Exhaling on the chop increases intra-abdominal pressure and helps your obliques fire harder.
-Holding your breath turns this into a gas-out drill by rep ten.
+Coach Ty's cue: "Breathe out on the chop.
+Every time.
+Exhaling increases intra-abdominal pressure and helps your obliques fire harder."

 Common Mistakes

 - Chopping with just the arms.
 The most common error.
 People swing their hands down without rotating through the trunk.
-The arms should follow the torso's rotation, not lead it.
+The arms should follow the torso's rotation.
 If your obliques aren't burning after 20 seconds, you're doing the arm-swing version.

 - Low knee drives.
 When the pace picks up, knee height drops.
 Your thigh needs to reach at least parallel to the floor on every rep. If it doesn't, reduce your speed until it does.
 Partial reps produce partial results.